So how does this work?

-Mainstream Curriculum, Core Books and Co-Req at CUNY
+Mainstream Curriculum, Core Books and Co-Req at CUNY– what’s all this?

-You will see that there are three curricula for both 1101 and two for 1121.
+You’ll see that there are three curricula for both 1101 and two for 1121.
 The curricula are interchangeable– meaning you can mix and match the readings, unit assignments and other exercises as you see fit.
 (The final portfolio is the same.)
 All curricula are designed with City Tech’s learning outcomes and new curricular principles in mind, and the units share key similarities.
 We worked together to design the curricula in tandem, with slightly different readings.
 So you can take one unit from mainstream and another from the Co-Req or Core Books, and it will work just fine!
 A student will also be able to take a Core Books or Co-Req 1101 and move easily into a mainstream 1121, or vice versa.
 As the model course program goes on, we hope to have more and more units and models.

 Core Books at CUNY

 Core Books at CUNY is modeled on the Columbia Core Curriculum and funded by a CUNY-wide Teagle Foundation grant.
 City Tech is collaborating with three other CUNY campuses to integrate common texts that raise broad humanistic questions into writing courses.
 The project fosters a community of learners and instructors through curricular coherence and shared texts.

-The model syllabi we have created emerge from the City Tech curriculum planning group involved with this initiative.
-We hope these syllabi, which have been expressly designed to be taught online, will provide you with useful and engaging materials for English 1101 and English 1121.
+The model syllabi we have created emerge from the City Tech curriculum planning groups involved with this initiative.
+We hope these syllabi will provide you with useful and engaging materials for English 1101 and English 1121.
 Review the materials on the ENG 1101 Core Books Model Course and the English 1121 Core Books Model Course.